Chapter 7 : Back to School

 "But now, your beds await, as warm and comfortable as you could possibly wish, and I know that your top priority is to be well-rested for your lessons tomorrow."

 "Let us therefore say good night.
 Pip pip!"

 And with that, the entire hall was filled with the scraping of benches and hundreds of talking voices as students headed off to their respective houses.
-My friends and I remained seated, deciding to wait until the initial congestion cleared out.
+My friends and I remained seated, deciding to wait until the initial congestion had cleared out.

-"Oh, no one you know."
+"It was nothing, my face was just hot."
 I crossed my arms and leaned forward on the table, tracing the wood pattern with my eyes.
 I could feel my face reddening again.

 "It's nothing, really.
 I just got caught looking at someone."

 I risked a glance down the table again, but he'd already left.

 "Who was it?" they persisted.

 I let out a sigh and pinched the bridge of my nose and I closed my eyes.